APPLICATION

 How does it work?

-The operation consists in pourring a minute amount of the glaze, disperse it and remove the solvent.
+The operation consists of pouring a minute amount of the glaze, dispersing it, and removing the solvent.
 It occurs in a rotary pan.
-The pan has to be thoroughly cleaned prior to glazing.
-Traces of fresh chocolate tends to prevent a proper glazing, just as does any trace of dust, sugar, etc. The pan needs to be dedicated to this operation.
+The pan has to be spotless before glazing.
+Traces of fresh chocolate tend to prevent proper glazing, just as any speck of dust, sugar, etc. The pan needs to be dedicated to this operation.
 Conversely, traces of glazed chocolate does not hinder glazing.

 PROCESS